How Can Nurses Identify and Assist Human Trafficking Victims?

 Nightingale in Scutari ward during Crimean War/Library of Congress

 Nurses working to improve health through environmental modification is not new.
 The story of Florence Nightingale is well-known.
 As a nurse, Nightingale recognized changes needed to improve the health of soldiers in a hospital during the Crimean War, when more of the hospitalized soldiers were dying from the spread of infectious disease than from war-related injuries.
-Through her work with a group of nurses, she was […]
+Through her work with a group of nurses, she was able […]

 2018-11-09T08:50:06-05:00November 9th, 2018|Nursing, nursing roles, Public health|3 Comments